- Climate Litigation Database

 The application is supported by expert evidence from climate scientists and policy specialists, including Dr. James E. Hansen, who has also testified before the International Court of Justice in its climate change advisory proceedings.
 The applicants draw on both domestic and international developments, noting parallels with other constitutional climate cases in Canada (such as Mathur and La Rose) and abroad (such as Held v.
 Montana).

 Procedurally, the case has faced preliminary challenges.
 The Saskatchewan Environmental Society sought leave to intervene but was denied in August 2024, with the possibility to reapply if the main claim survives preliminary motions.
 Both the Government of Saskatchewan and SaskPower filed applications in September 2023 to strike the pleadings.
 The applicants amended their originating application on May 31, 2024, to further articulate their Section 7 claims and alleged infringements of the principles of fundamental justice.
 A special hearing on the strike applications took place on October 4, 2024, and Justice Kuski Basset reserved her decision.
-As of December 2024, no ruling has been issued.
+On October 10, 2025, Justice Basset decided that the Charter claims were not justiciable and were struck without leave to amend.
+The appeal of this decision is currently pending, with the appellants filing their factum on 15 January 2026.